tact-lang/tact-sublime/README.md

 ![Feature: Indentation](.github/media/feature-indentation.gif)

 Mostly accurate indentation support.
-Note, that this package doesn't come with a fully-fledged formatter, but it tries its utmost to deliver a pleasant editing experience nonetheless.
+Although this package doesn't come with a fully-fledged formatter, it tries its utmost to deliver a pleasant editing experience nonetheless.

 ### `{...}` Folding